robertdebock/learn-ansible/ADVANCED/inventory.md

 Good to know:

 - Hosts can be in multiple groups.
-- You can place variable and values in an inventory, I think [`group_vars`](group_host_vars) is a better place.
+- You can place variable and values in an inventory, I think [`host_vars` or `group_vars`](group_host_vars) is a better place.
 - You can make cross-selections.
 This is described in the [targeting](targeting) chapter.
 - Groups-in-groups are possible, using `:children`.
+- If `ansible.cfg` refers to an `inventory`, this `inventory` can be a file or directory.
+- You can use `-i` to override the inventory.
+A drawback is that these "runtime" options are not stored as code.

 ## Assignment

-Create a new directory somewhere on your system, and create a new `ansible.cfg` file that refers to an `inventory` file.
+Create a new directory somewhere on your system, and create a new file called `ansible.cfg` file that refers to an `inventory` file.

 Write an inventory (`ini` format) with the following groups: